MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/development-environments.md

 ---
 title: "Center of Excellence (CoE) Command Line Interface (CLI) ALM Accelerator Developer environments"
-description: "Summary of how to add a maker development environments to the ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
+description: "Summary of how to add a maker development environment to the ALM Accelerator using the Center of Excellence (CoE) Command Line Interface (CLI)"
 keywords:
 author: Grant-Archibald-MS
 ms.author: grarchib